theta-ai-lab/theta-ai-site/README.md

 ## TODO list

-- add site map and company info in the bottom of the page
 - add team member info
 - create projects page and add info
-- change header color
+- refactor header so that it looks like freenow
+- add contact us page
 - fix issues with light font